 Slow Art & Mindfulness

-Join us as we use art and guided meditation to connect to the moment and create a deeper understanding of artworks the fourth Thursday of every month.
-Take a little extra time to look, listen and relax your mind with our teams of museum educators and mindfulness guides.
-Presented in partnership with Hospice of the Valley, each session focuses on one work of art in the Museum, blending guided mindfulness practice with a deeper reflection of an individual artwork.
-Each week, we will explore a different artwork on view.
+Use art and guided meditation to connect to the moment and create a deeper understanding of artworks with our expanded series of mindfulness classes.
+Take a little extra time to look, listen and relax your mind with our teams of art educators and mindfulness guides.
+Each session, we will focus on one work of art in the Museum and blend guided mindfulness practice with a deeper reflection of an individual artwork.

 Choose Event Date